Sunday, 27 August 2023

 Answer:

-Question: Remove files from the staging area and the working directory
+Question: Remove files from the staging area but keep them in the working directory

 Answer: